Method of analytic tableaux: Set-labeled tableau

+Each rule application is marked at the right hand side.
+Both achieve the same effect; the first closes faster.
+The only difference is the order in which the reduction is performed.

+and second, longer one, with the rules applied in a different order:

-The left hand tableau closes after only one rule application while the right hand one misses the mark and takes a lot longer to close.
-Clearly, we would prefer to always find the shortest closed tableaux but it can be shown that one single algorithm that finds the shortest closed tableaux for all input sets of formulae cannot exist.
+The first tableau closes after only one rule application while the second one misses the mark and takes much longer to close.
+Clearly, one would prefer to always find the shortest closed tableau but it can be shown that one single algorithm that finds the shortest closed tableau for all input sets of formulae cannot exist.

-The three rules $(\land)$, $(\lor)$ and $(id)$ given above are then enough to decide if a given set $X'$ of formulae in negated normal form are jointly satisfiable:
+The three rules $(\land)$, $(\lor)$ and $(id)$ given above are then enough to decide whether a given set $X'$ of formulae in negated normal form are jointly satisfiable:

 Just apply all possible rules in all possible orders until we find a closed tableau for $X'$ or until we exhaust all possibilities and conclude that every tableau for $X'$ is open.

 In the first case, $X'$ is jointly unsatisfiable and in the second the case the leaf node of the open branch gives an assignment to the atomic formulae and negated atomic formulae which makes $X'$ jointly satisfiable.
 Classical logic actually has the rather nice property that we need to investigate only (any) one tableau completely: if it closes then $X'$ is unsatisfiable and if it is open then $X'$ is satisfiable.
 But this property is not generally enjoyed by other logics.